-Lydia here, current Head of Internal Growth for Pearl Lemon.
+Lydia here, current Head of Operations for Pearl Lemon Group.

 My partner experience here with the company has been nothing short of a whirlwind of learning, stress testing, and overall great skill-building.

-As a testimony to my time with Pearl Lemon, I want to walk through my timeline of partner experiences over the last year and a half.
+As a testimony to my time with Pearl Lemon Group, I want to walk through my timeline of partner experiences over the last year and a half.

 Now, not to be dramatic, but my first month with the company was a quick trip through hell.
 There was an intense learning curve that being told trial by fire during the interview and actual practice did not connect to me until it started.

 As a disclaimer, I have had the pleasure of watching the company and partner process transform from a caterpillar to a butterfly… but when I started there was no firm system in place.
 I spent my days reading and searching Google for answers, hunting through Google Drive for materials, and never quite sure who to go to for information without bugging Dee all day with messages.

 From this, I learned this is what I wanted to do, I was stressed and learning, but I felt good still.

 I was one of maybe three total partners at the time, so the network of team members simply did not exist yet.
 It was intense and I learned a bit of everything and started to become a jack of all trades but master of none.

 A quick list of items I learned or started: